-Main Advantage & Disadvantage of FDM 3D Printing
+Main Advantages & Disadvantages of FDM 3D Printing

-FDM Printers cost-to-production ratio is very good, at a minimal cost they can print very large models, that too very effectively.
-The one main disadvantage of FDM 3D Printing is that they with increase in print volume their printing quality starts to deteriorate and also the finishing of FDM printers not of top level.
+FDM Printers’ cost-to-production ratio is very good, at a minimal cost they can print very large models, that too very effectively.
+The one main disadvantage of FDM 3D Printing is that with an increase in print volume, their printing quality starts to deteriorate and also the finishing of FDM printers is not of the top level.

 Now, there are many other advantages and disadvantages related to FDM printing so keep on reading.